yao790609/AIoT-DA_HW2/README.md

 The project includes detailed instructions for each approach, processing steps for test data, and saving prediction outputs to CSV files.

+## **File Descriptions**

+- **`kbest-HW2.py`**: Original implementation of feature selection using the SelectKBest method on the Titanic dataset.
+The model trains on key features selected by statistical metrics.

+- **`kbest-HW2_improved.py`**: Improved version of the SelectKBest implementation, optimized based on feedback from a high-performing code (rated 100).
+Adjustments include fine-tuning feature processing and prediction accuracy.

+- **`optuna-HW2.py`**: Original code for hyperparameter tuning of a Random Forest model using the Optuna framework.
+This version seeks to improve model accuracy by optimizing key parameters on the Titanic dataset.

+- **`optuna-HW2_improved.py`**: Enhanced version of the Optuna Random Forest hyperparameter tuning code, based on guidance from a high-rated model.
+This improved version features optimized parameter settings for better prediction outcomes.

+- **`rfe-HW2.py`**: Original code implementing Recursive Feature Elimination (RFE) for feature selection in the Titanic dataset.
+It identifies essential features for the survival prediction task.

+- **`rfe-HW2_improved.py`**: An upgraded RFE feature selection script, refined with insights from a high-performance model.
+This improved version provides enhanced feature selection accuracy and refined prediction results.

+- **`train.csv`**: Training dataset containing Titanic passenger information, used to build and train each model.

+- **`test.csv`**: Testing dataset with Titanic passenger details for model evaluation and prediction.

+- **`titanic_predictions_kbest.csv`**: Prediction output from the improved SelectKBest model (`kbest-HW2_improved.py`), listing the predicted survival status of passengers in the test set.

+- **`titanic_predictions_optuna.csv`**: Prediction output generated from the optimized Optuna Random Forest model (`optuna-HW2_improved.py`), providing survival predictions for the test data.

+- **`titanic_predictions_rfe.csv`**: Prediction results from the improved Recursive Feature Elimination model (`rfe-HW2_improved.py`), indicating survival predictions for test set passengers.

 ## **Dataset**

 The dataset (attached) contains information on Titanic passengers, including their survival status, demographic details, and ticket information.
 Our target column is **Survived**, and all other columns serve as features for analysis.